 Paying members only – Not everyone can send you a message.
 RentAFriend makes sure that only paying members contact you.

 Choice of communication method – You can choose to be sent a message, called up, or texted instead.
 You can control this setting on your profile.

 You can approve or deny any “friendship” as you see fit – As a friend, you are not obligated to accept everybody’s request for companionship.
 You can reject anyone, or agree to meet with everyone.
-It will be totally up to you.
+It’s totally up to you.

-A disadvantage (or injustice) in RentAFriend is that people may hire you (or not hire you) based on looks.
+A disadvantage (or injustice) in RentAFriend is that people may hire you (or not) based on your looks.

-This can be a blessing to attractive members wanting to get paid to be a friend, but quite the opposite for members who aren’t as attractive.
+This can be a blessing to attractive members wanting to get paid to be a friend but might mean quite the opposite for members who aren’t as attractive.

-One of the problems RentAFriend cannot solve is how people get attached to their new “friends.”
-Because the meet-up is transactional and has money involved, feelings might get hurt when clients expect real friendships.
+Another factor that RentAFriend is unable to control is the degree that Members get attached to their Friends.
+Because the meet-up is transactional and involves money, feelings might get hurt when clients expect real, lasting friendships.

 I read about a member who was frustrated that her new friend doesn’t text her back without payment being sent first.